 Cost is always a key factor for a tool.
 Marvel has structured its offerings in a logical way.

 To get started, the Free plan is excellent.
-A few prototypes, discover the interface at no cost.
-Ideal for students or if you just want to see what Marvel has to offer.
+A few prototypes, discovery of the interface at no cost.
+Ideal for students or if you just want to see what Marvel has up its sleeve.

-The Pro plan (approximately $16/month) is designed for freelance designers.
-It unlocks unlimited exports and more projects, which is essential for a professional workflow.
-It's the next step when your needs grow.
+The plan Pro (around $16/month) is aimed at the freelance designer.
+It unlocks unlimited exports and more projects, essential for a pro workflow.
+It's the next step up as your needs grow.

-At Easy Web, the Team plan (approximately $48/month for 3 users) is essential.
+At Easy Web, the plan Team (around $48/month for 3 users) is indispensable.
 Real-time collaboration, shared component libraries...
-Crucial for managing our agency projects and maintaining team consistency.
+Crucial for managing our agency projects and maintaining team coherence.

-Finally, the Enterprise offering, available on quote, targets very large organizations.
-It provides enhanced security and customized integrations for their specific needs.
+Finally, the Enterprise offer, on quotation, targets very large structures.
+We're talking enhanced security and customized integrations for their specific needs.

 What are Marvel's key features?

 We all know how crucial user feedback is for validating our concepts.
 Marvel doesn't just prototype; its integrated user testing module is a real game-changer.
-Imagine: launching sessions, recording journeys, and even collecting live feedback, all without leaving the tool.
-No more juggling third-party platforms.
-For an agency like ours, centralizing this saves time and provides valuable responsiveness.
+Imagine launching sessions, recording journeys, and even collecting live feedback, all without leaving the tool.
+No more juggling with third-party platforms.
+For an agency like ours, centralizing this is a time-saver and a precious reactivity.

-Another strong point is their approach to developer handoff.
-We all know how difficult it can be to bridge the gap between the designer's pixel-perfect vision and the final integration.
-With Marvel, once your prototype has been approved, it automatically generates CSS specifications, asset exports, and dimensions.
-This greatly streamlines communication between our designers and developers.
-We reduce errors and increase efficiency.
+The other strong point is their approach to developer handoff.
+We're all familiar with the galley between the designer's pixel-perfect and the integration.
+With Marvel, once your prototype has been validated, it automatically generates CSS specifications, asset exports and dimensions.
+This makes communication between our designers and developers much smoother.
+Errors are reduced and efficiency is improved.
 That's the real added value for an agency project.

-Despite its agility, Marvel shows its limitations on large-scale projects.
-Personally, I've struggled with collaborating with large teams and creating prototypes with highly complex interactions and dynamic logic.
-For some of our most advanced UX projects, the tool quickly proved to be limiting.
+Marvel, despite its agility, shows its limits on large-scale projects.
+I've personally stumbled when collaborating with large teams or creating prototypes with highly complex interactions and dynamic logic.
+For some of our most advanced UX, the tool quickly proved to be limiting.

-For these challenges, solutions such as Figma or Framer (for advanced interactions) are more robust.
-But beware, Marvel remains extremely effective for rapid prototyping or simpler projects.
-It still has a special place in our workflow.
+For these challenges, solutions like Figma or Framer (for advanced interactions) are more robust.
+But Marvel remains ultra-efficient for rapid prototyping or simpler projects.
+It retains a prominent place in our workflow.

 In short, evaluate the tool according to your needs: